-I’m becoming obsessed all over again with the Instant Pot and this honey sesame chicken is as good as it gets.
+I’m becoming obsessed all over again with the Instant Pot and this Instant Pot Spicy Honey Sesame Chicken is as good as it gets.
 I’m still amazed how efficient this pressure cooker can be and how it can turn out great tasting dishes in a matter of minutes (not including the time it takes to get to pressure) with minimal prep…and clean-up is so easy.

 The prep was easy, the chicken was moist with a crispy caramelized skin, the sausages were spicy (I used hot Italian sausages), the brussel sprouts had a savory, crunchy exterior, the shallots were perfect and clean-up (one pan!) was a breeze.
 Give this one a try…I can pretty much guarantee it will end up as one of your go-to dishes.